-A bench or similar seating is needed outside the entrance for visitors waiting for a ride home.
-There are also numerous dog owners who walk their pets.
+Capitola is a pedestrian community that includes numerous dog owners who walk their pets.
 A water bowl for canine visitors and a dog waiting area should be considered outside the entrance.

 Adjacencies: 1.2 Public Restrooms

 1.3 Community Meeting Room